Private Tour Chiang Rai : White Temple, Black House, Blue Temple, Long Neck Karen and Golden Triangle

 - 6 PM: Depart from Chiang Rai; stop at a gas station along the way

 Please Note: Your guide will make sure that you spend as much time as possible at each activity.
 However, the schedule may vary depending on the weather and traffic.

 Coffee at a hot spring

 Start the day off right with a steaming cup of coffee at a hot spring.
 This is the first stop after the relaxing drive through the rolling countryside of Northern Thailand.
 Stretch your legs and dip your feet in if you can handle the heat!
-These hot springs are rich with sulfur, a mineral with a long list of healing properties.
+These hot springs are rich in sulfur, a mineral with a long list of healing properties.
 We will spend about twenty minutes here getting energized for the experience that lies ahead.

 The White Temple